 116:12:17 Shepard: No. (Pause)

 [The seismometer will sit on a stool, which will minimize thermal contact with the ground.
-The stool may be the bright spot on the ground southeast of Al.]116:12:21 Shepard: Let it go.
+Thomas Schwagmeier has provided a selection of TV frame grabs with ALSEP package 2 and the subpallet labelled.
+The PSE stool is much too small to show up in the Apollo 14 TV.]116:12:21 Shepard: Let it go.
 (Long Pause)

 [Al may have his UHT engaged in the subpallet and gets it on the ground relatively gently without having to bend over.]116:12:51 Mitchell: (Garbled) did it.